Last updated on October 26th, 2021 at 05:29 pmJump to Recipe

 Allow another 10 minutes for the pressure to build up, and another 10 minutes for the NPR.
 So, plan ahead using these estimates!

-- Freezer: To extend the shelf life, you can freeze it and it will stay good for 10 to 12 months.
-Put them first in freezer bags or plastic containers with a sprinkle of lemon juice to prevent it from oxidizing and discoloring.
-Again, cool completely before storing.
+- Freezer: To extend the shelf life, you can freeze the leftovers and it will stay good for up to 3 months.
+Put them first in freezer bags or plastic containers with a sprinkle of lemon juice or lime juice to prevent them from oxidizing and discoloring.
+Also, cool completely before storing.

 - If you do not have heavy cream, you can use any of these: sour cream, buttermilk, milk, or half-and-half.
 All these contribute to a creamy dish!